-For an initial consultation about finances after a separation, call the Divorce Solicitors at Slater & Gordon Lawyers on freephone 0800 916 9055 or contact us online and we'll be happy to help you.
+For an initial consultation about finances after a separation, call the Divorce Solicitors at Slater and Gordon Lawyers on freephone 0800 916 9055 or contact us online and we'll be happy to help you.

 When a marriage or Civil Partnership breaks down, any assets, financial or otherwise, have to be divided between the two parties.
 Many factors are taken into account when deciding who receives which assets, and there are numerous options available to divide these assets successfully.

-Slater & Gordon has largest team of Family Lawyers in the country with offices across England & Wales.
-We offer both flexible pricing and fixed fees for all our family law services.
+Slater and Gordon has largest team of Family Lawyers in the country with offices across England & Wales.

 For expert legal advice or to speak with a Divorce Lawyer call freephone 0800 916 9055 or contact us online.

 Our UK contact centre is open 24 hours 365 days a year.